I had a Southern Baptist friend who thought it was amusing, when visiting Catholic churches, to wave to the image of Mary and say, “Hi Mary!”

 Therefore, when the angel Gabriel greets the Blessed Virgin and says, “Hail Mary” – “Ave Maria” the angelic messenger–one of God’s own archangels–bows the knee to the Blessed Virgin and thus marks her with respect and veneration showing that she is higher than the angels themselves.
 As we sing in the hymn, “Higher than the cherubim, more glorious than the cherubim, Thou bearer of the eternal Word, most gracious, magnify the Lord.”

-There is more: in his most recent (and excellent) book The Eternal City — Dr Taylor Marshall recounts a nice detail from the German medieval mystic Mechtilde of Hackelborn.
+There is more.
+In his book The Eternal City — Dr Taylor Marshall recounts a nice detail from the German medieval mystic Mechtilde of Hackelborn.
 In contemplating the Annunciation she has a vision of the Blessed Virgin who says that she is honored when we say, “Ave” because it is the reverse of “Eva” and she as the second Eve reverses the bad decision of the first Eve.
-Within this vision, incidentally, Mechtilde (in the 1200s) had revealed to her that Mary was preserved “from all sin and it attendant misery”.
+Within this vision, incidentally, Mechtilde (in the 1200s) had revealed to her that Mary was preserved “from all sin and its attendant misery”.

 Scholars however, might scoff at the sweet and fitting pun that Mechtilde saw between the words “Ave” and “Eva”–after all, the pun only works when you fit the German “Eva” together with the Latin “Ave” and neither the Angel Gabriel, nor the Blessed Virgin, nor St Luke spoke Latin or German, and the gospel itself was written in Greek.